Create the best bike tool kit for your home with this guide on the best bike tools for bicycle maintenance and repair.

 3. Puncture repair kit

-Every cyclist should know how to fix a flat tire!
+Every cyclist should know how to fix a flat tire with a patch kit!
 Although while you are out riding, it will be far easier just to swap in a spare inner tube if you get a puncture, back at home, you can patch the old tube up and then use it again.

 A bicycle puncture repair kit typically contains a few patches of different shapes and sizes, some adhesive, and a small piece of sandpaper.